 I am a Ph.D candidate in Jack Gallant's lab at the Helen Wills Neuroscience Institute at University of California, Berkeley.
 I construct models of human brain activity measured by functional magnetic resonance imaging in response to movies, speech, and text.
 I am particularly interested in individual differences and in semantic processing in English and other languages.I am involved in several side projects.
 I am working on visualization of fictional narratives with Maneesh Agrawala in the Department of Computer Science at UC Berkeley.
 I am the Mobile Design Director and a Design Editor for Berkeley Science Review.
-Most recently, I am participating in the creation of Dr. Brainlove, a Burning Man art car and a science outreach project based on a 27 foot long model of my brain.
-Please donate to our fundraiser!
+Most recently, I participated in the creation of Dr. Brainlove, a Burning Man art car and a science outreach project based on a 27 foot long model of my brain.
+Come to our panel at SXSW 2015!

 Prior to my graduate studies, I spent two years as a research technologist in Roger Tootell's lab at the Martinos Center for Biomedical Imaging, studying representation of word forms, faces, scenes, and color in the primate brain.